willfurnass/sheffield_hpc/using-iceberg/sge.rst

 -pe <env> <nn>         Specify a parallel environment and number of processors.

 -pe openmp <nn>        The openmp parallel environment provides multiple threads
-                       on one node.
-It is the most commonly used in an interactive session. <nn> specifies the max number of threads.
+                       on one node. <nn> specifies the max number of threads.
 ====================== ========================================================